Changing the way you consume energy will save you money in the long run.

 Did you know that households in Singapore account for about 15% of the country’s total electricity consumption?
 Saving energy at home comes in two parts – choosing energy efficient appliances, and adopting energy-saving habits that are easy to cultivate.

-If helping save environment isn’t impetus enough, then what about saving a significant amount of money?
-Here's how.
+If helping to save the environment isn’t impetus enough, then what about saving a significant amount of money?
+Keep reading to find out how.

-There are may ways to reduce the load on your air-conditioner - keep the doors and windows closed, or the curtains drawn, for more efficiency.
-Less energy will be needed to cool the room.
-Try to keep a temperature of about 25⁰C – every degree lower is approximately $25 more a year.
+There are many ways to reduce the load on your air-conditioner – for example, keeping your doors and windows closed, or the curtains drawn, requires less energy to cool down a room.
+Try to keep a temperature of about 25⁰C – every degree raised saves you approximately $15 or more a year.

-More importantly, clean your filters every month and your aircon need not work even harder to produce cool, clean air.
+More importantly, clean your filters every month to stop your aircon from working harder to produce cool, clean air.

-Think - is turning on the air-conditioner really necessary?
-Every hour, a typical air-conditioner unit uses 20 times more energy than a ceiling fan.
-Opt for fans with energy-saving motors that promote healthy air circulation, and and can produce cool air without loud whirring noises.
+But, before you turn on the air-conditioning, stop to think if it’s really necessary.
+Every hour, a typical air-conditioner unit uses 20 times more energy than a ceiling fan, which adds to your bill.
+Opt for fans with energy-saving motors that promote healthy air circulation, and can produce cool air without loud whirring noises.

 Ironically, screensavers don’t save energy – they were originally made to save older monitors from damage.
 Now, other than offering users some personalisation, they have little function.
 Instead of going on screensaver mode, “hibernate”, put it in sleep mode or switch it off.

-A little known fact is that appliances and electronic devices can continue to consume energy even when it is not turned on.
-Household appliances such as TVs, routers and computers continue to use energy until you switch them off at the wall socket, potentially consuming 10% more electricity!
+Did you know that appliances and electronic devices can continue to consume energy even when it is not turned on?
+Household appliances such as TVs, routers and computers continue to use energy until you switch them off at the wall socket.

 Underloading your washing machine is not more energy efficient.
-However, it is important to realise that washing one large load at a higher setting actually consumers lesser energy than washing two loads on a low or medium setting.
+However, it is important to realise that washing one large load at a higher setting actually consumes less energy than washing two loads on a low or medium setting.